Alexis505/MIPS_monociclo/README.md

 # MIPS_monociclo
-Inside this repo you can find the files to build a simple verilog mips processor
+Inside this repo you can find the files to build a simple verilog mips processorAdding this line on January 17